-46B.5 Commencement of Other Parent Leave
+47B.5 Commencement of Other Parent Leave

-- (a) An eligible employee identified as the primary care giver of the child can commence Other Parent Leave from the child's birth date or placement, or a later date nominated by the employee. - (b) The period of paid Other Parent Leave must conclude within 12 months of the birth or placement of the child except under exceptional circumstances as per subclause 46.6(e) of the Maternity Leave clause, but as it relates to Other Parent Leave. - 46B.6 Notice and Variation Requirements - (a) An employee will give no less than eight weeks' written notice to the Employer of: - (i) the date the employee proposes to commence paid or unpaid Other Parent Leave; and - (ii) the period of leave to be taken. - (b) (i) An employee is not in breach of subclause 46B.6(a) by failing to give the required period of notice if such failure is due to the requirement of the employee to take on the role of primary care giver due to the birth parent or other adoptive parent being incapacitated to take on the principal caring role. - (ii) In such circumstances the employee will give notice as soon as reasonably possible. - (c) The granting of leave under this clause is subject to the employee providing the Employer with evidence that would satisfy a reasonable person detailing the reasons for and the circumstances under which the leave application is made and the relationship the employee has with the child. - (d) An employee proceeding on Other Parent Leave may elect to take a shorter period of Other Parent Leave to that provided by this clause and may at any time during that period elect to reduce or seek to extend the period stated in the original application, provided four weeks' written notice is provided. - 46B.7 Other Provisions
+- (a) An eligible Employee identified as the primary care giver of the child can commence Other Parent Leave from the child's birth date or placement, or a later date nominated by the Employee. - (b) The period of paid Other Parent Leave must conclude within 12 months of the birth or placement of the child except under exceptional circumstances as per subclause 47.7(f) of the Maternity Leave clause, but as it relates to Other Parent Leave.

+47B.6 Notice and Variation Requirements

+- (a) An Employee will give no less than eight weeks' written notice to the Employer of: - (i) the date the Employee proposes to commence paid or unpaid Other Parent Leave; and - (ii) the period of leave to be taken. - (b) (i) An Employee is not in breach of subclause 47B.6(a) by failing to give the required period of notice if such failure is due to the requirement of the Employee to take on the role of primary care giver due to the birth parent or other adoptive parent being incapacitated to take on the primary caring role. - (ii) In such circumstances the Employee will give notice as soon as reasonably possible. - (c) The granting of leave under this clause is subject to the Employee providing the Employer with evidence that would satisfy a reasonable person detailing the reasons for and the circumstances under which the leave application is made and the relationship the Employee has with the child. - (d) An Employee proceeding on Other Parent Leave may elect to take a shorter period of Other Parent Leave to that provided by this clause and may at any time during that period elect to reduce or seek to extend the period stated in the original application, provided 4 weeks' written notice is provided.